-Art.
-37 of the Act on the police function foresees that the police can make use of force only when the protection of a legitimate aim would render it necessary.
-This use of force has to be exercised reasonably and proportionally to the legitimate aim.
-It has to be preceded by a warning.426 Art.
-31 of the same Act states that the police can undertake arrests of people disturbing public peace and keep them away from the gathering.427 In 2010, several "No Border" demonstrations (about the European migration policy) took place in Brussels and hundreds of individuals were arrested.
+disturbing public peace and keep them away from the gathering.
+In 2010, several "No Border" demonstrations (about the European migration policy) took place in Brussels and hundreds of individuals were arrested.
 These arrests were called "preventive arrests" and, despite Art.
-31 of the mentioned Act, they were conducted before any misbehaviour or damage had occurred.428 The police used tear gas, violence, and intimidation measures; causing security misconduct429.
-Following those events, the United Nations Human Rights Committee published its recommendations to Belgium; the Committee was "particularly concerned by reports of excessive use of force and preventive arrests during the demonstrations that took place from 29 September to 1 October 2010".430 Recently, peaceful protests of Afghan asylum-seekers deteriorated when the police reacted violently during the dispersal of demonstrators (use of tear gas and baton-charging).
-Around 60 persons were arrested.431
+31 of the mentioned Act, they were conducted before any misbehaviour or damage had occurred.
+The police used tear gas, violence, and intimidation measures; causing security misconduct Police used tear gas, violence, and intimidation measures; causing security misconduct.
+Following those events, the United Nations Human Rights Committee published its recommendations to Belgium; the Committee was "particularly concerned by reports of excessive use of force and preventive arrests during the demonstrations that took place from 29 September to 1 October 2010".
+Recently, peaceful protests of Afghan asylum-seekers deteriorated when the police reacted violently during the dispersal of demonstrators (use of tear gas and baton-charging).
+Around 60 persons were arrested.
+As a constant of the police reacted violently during the dispersal of demonstrators (use of tear gas and baton-charging).
+Around 60 persons were arrested.

-The organizer of an open air gathering has to contact the municipality where the gathering is supposed to take place, as the regulations vary from one municipality to another.
+137. The organizer of an open air gathering has to contact the municipality where the gathering is supposed to take place, as the regulations vary from one municipality to another.
 The organizer of indoor public assemblies must take necessary measures to prevent disturbances of residents in the area; otherwise, it is considered a "lack of precaution".
 However, the organizer is not liable for the actions of individual participants.
 The organizer can inform guests that disturbance of public tranquillity is subject to penalization.
-The organizer must comply with the noise standards prescribed for the location.4
+The organizer must comply with the noise standards prescribed for the location.
+432

-The State is liable for the damage caused by law enforcement officials in the performance of their duties.433 Law enforcement officials are personally liable for the damage caused to the State, the municipalities, or to third parties when they commit an intentional or a serious misconduct.434 According to Arts.
-46 and 49 of the Police Service Code of Ethics,435 the use
+138. The State is liable for the damage caused by law enforcement officials in the performance of their duties.
+Law enforcement officials are personally liable for the damage caused to the State, the municipalities, or to third parties when they commit an intentional or a serious misconduct.
+According to Arts.
+46 and 49 of the Police Service Code of Ethics, the use of force can never be automatic, since it always requires the judgment of the official or police officer and must always meet the conditions of legality, proportionality and necessity.
+Any violation of these rules may lead to legal and/or disciplinary proceedings in accordance with the law.
+In order to ensure that policing is conducted properly, and in particular that the rules on the use of force and the protection of human rights are respected, the State also has mechanisms and bodies that are independent of the police, known as